Math 595: Representation-theoretic methods in quantum information theory (Fall 2025)

 Grading policy

 There will be no mandatory homework assignments or written exams for this course.
-Grading will be based on class participation.
-I will provide exercises that we can discuss in office hours.
+Grading will be based on attendance and student presentations at the end of the semester.
+I will provide exercises that we can discuss in class and in office hours.

 Prerequisites